LET'S GET

 LASER

-We are proud to have invested in a specialized laser for the procedure that produces less discomfort and makes the procedure extremely quick and efficient.
+We are proud to use a specialized laser for the procedure that produces less discomfort and makes the procedure extremely quick and efficient.
 It also keeps swelling to a minimum while reduces the risk of infection.

 The biggest benefit of this particular laser is the reduced scar tissue.
 This means less re-attachment after healing and a better long-term outcome.